 Pairing Bronzer with Highlighter or Blush

 There are a few tricks you should know that will make learning how to apply bronzer a little easier.
 For one thing, always apply bronzer after foundation and before contouring or highlighting.
 Since you don’t need any precision with a bronzer, you can buff it into a few key areas.
-But contouring and highlighting are meant to be precise.
+But contouring and highlighters are meant to be precise.
 So buffing bronzer over them will ruin the whole look.

 Blush, on the other hand, can be applied under bronzer.
 All you need to do is use a small amount of blush in three areas.
 Only apply above your cheek, right above your eyebrow and on your temple.
 Then apply bronzer and buff it over the blush.
 Please make sure to blend it out as much as possible!
 The blush and bronzer duo will end up giving you a gorgeous sun-kissed look!
 And you can apply a highlighter over your cheekbone when you’re done to add a natural glow.